 The following questions are intended to be used to facilitate development of Work Package ToCs.
 They are designed to stimulate thinking about WP strategy and elements of a ToC at WP level.

-In the current round of Initiative Proposal development, first iteration Initiative ToCs have been prepared as part of the Initial Design Phase.
+In the current round of Initiative proposal development, first iteration Initiative ToCs have been prepared as part of the Initial Design Phase.
 It is recommended to develop first-iteration WP ToCs before revisiting and refining Initiative ToCs.
 The WP ToC development process will both challenge and inform the subsequent review and revision of the Initiative ToC.

 Ideas generated in discussing these questions can be used to populate the WP ToC template (Appendix C) and inform the WP narrative ToC and the Proposal Template.